-b) AUDITOR GENERAL REPORTS from 2013/14 to 2014/15
+6.1.
+AUDITOR GENERAL REPORTS FROM 2013/14 TO 2014/15

-Auditor-General Report on Financial Perform nance 2013/2014 Audit Report status: Qualified Non-Compliance Issues Remedial Action Taken Budgets Preparation of AFS in line with the Expenditure incurred in excess of the limits requirements of section 122 of the of the amounts provided for in the votes of Municipal Finance Management Act. the approved budgets.
-Submission of draft unaudited Annual Annual financial statements, Performance Financial Statements to Audit Committee and Annual report for review prior submission to Auditor AFS not prepared in all material respects in General. accordance with the requirements of the Regular reconciliation of assets register.
-Acts.
-Adherence to Supply Chain Management Asset Management policies, procedures and applicable An adequate management, accounting and regulations. information system which accounts for The municipality to draft compliance assets was not in place as required by the checklist to ensure that all matters acts.
-An effective system of internal control concerning compliance with applicable for assets including assets register not in laws and legislations are adhered to. place.
-Reporting of section 32 expenditure to Audit Committee council.
-The audit committee did not review the Weekly review of expenditure annual financial statements. documentation prior payments.
-Non-Compliance Issues Remedial Action Taken Revenue Management An effective system of internal control for revenue not in place.
+Auditor-General Report on Financial Performance 2013/2014 Audit Report status: Qualified Non-Compliance Issues Remedial Action Taken Budgets Preparation of AFS in line with the requirements of section Expenditure incurred in excess of the limits of the amounts 122 of the Municipal Finance Management Act. provided for in the votes of the approved budgets.
+Submission of draft unaudited Annual Financial Statements Annual financial statements, Performance and Annual report to Audit Committee for review prior submission to Auditor AFS not prepared in all material respects in accordance with the General. requirements of the Acts.
+Regular reconciliation of assets register.
+Asset Management Adherence to Supply Chain Management policies, An adequate management, accounting and information system procedures and applicable regulations. which accounts for assets was not in place as required by the The municipality to draft compliance checklist to ensure that acts.
+An effective system of internal control for assets including all matters concerning compliance with applicable laws and assets register not in place. legislations are adhered to.

+Audit Committee • Reporting g of section on 32 expenditure to o council.
+The audit committee did not review the annual financial • Weekly review of expenditure documentation prior statements. payments S. Revenue Management An effective system of internal control for revenue not in place.
 Procurement and Contract Management Lack of adherence to SCM policy and applicable legislations.
-Expenditure Management Reasonable steps not taken to prevent
+Expenditure Management Reasonable steps not taken to prevent unauthorised expenditure, irregular expenditure, fruitless and wasteful expenditure.

-unauthorised expendi ture, irregular

-expenditure, fruitless and wasteful

-expenditure.